 Work undertaken by the trainees included painting, fencing, constructing storage, seating and pergolas, upgrading bathroom or kitchen amenities, installing walking track edging, paving, weed removal and lawn maintenance.
 These projects are funded by the Queensland Government’s Skilling Queenslanders for Work initiative.

-Our next Skilling Queenslanders for Work Construction traineeship project and is due to commence in early July 2022.
-The 24 week project will involve upgrades and maintenance work at three sporting clubs in Brisbane’s Bayside area: Wynnum Manly District Cricket Club, Wynnum Wolves Football Club and Bayside United Football Club.
+Our next Skilling Queenslanders for Work Construction traineeship project and is due to commence in late January 2023.
+The 18 week project will involve upgrades and maintenance work at the Clem Jones Centre in Carina.
 If you are interested in applying for a position on this project, please register your details below.

 (Collect full name, Phone, Email, DOB and Suburb)

 Please note, eligibility conditions apply.
 Participants must be: